-Domestic assault is commonly a misdemeanor offense in Texas, but alleged offenders who have been previously convicted of domestic assault against family or household members can face felony charges for repeat convictions.
+Domestic assault is commonly a misdemeanor offense in Texas, but alleged offenders who have been previously convicted of domestic assault against a family or household members can face felony charges for repeat convictions.
 The crime of continuous violence against the family is defined as two or more domestic assaults within a period of 12 months.

 Unlike many other criminal charges in which prosecutors must get jurors to reach a unanimous verdict in order to convict an alleged offender, members of the jury are not required to agree unanimously on the specific conduct in which the alleged offender engaged that constituted domestic assault.
 Rather, a jury only needs to unanimously agree that the alleged offender two or more times engaged in conduct that constituted domestic assault in a period that of 12 months or less.